jrcpulliam/notebook/rarity.md

 Diversity as mean rarity
 =============================

 Diversity is widely seen as an important ecosystem metric.
 Diversity can be measured in different ways, and different measures may be useful for different purposes.
+The simplest diversity metric is species richness: the total number of species in an ecosystem (or in a particular guild).
+Richness has an important conceptual limitation, and an important practical limitation.
+The conceptual limitation is that the number of species alone often does not capture important aspects of functional diversity.
+An ecosystem with ten species of vascular plant may be dominated by a single species, or it may have large number of each species, and a correspondingly larger amount of interspecific interaction going on.
+The practical limitation is that richness is particularly hard to measure from finite sample.

-Diversity measures span a range, roughly, from richness (which reflects only ) to can consider number of species present, or can be describes as ranging
+however: suffers from Diversity measures jcan combine different aspects of functional diversity (how blikely are interacting individuals span a range, roughly, from richness (which reflects only the total number of species) to can consider number of species present, or can be describes as ranging

 Hill diversity is a set of diversity measures that have simple relationships to the main established measures of diversity, while putting them on a common scale that can be interpreted as an effective number of species.